omniedgeio/omniedge/README.md

 ## Get Started in 5 minutes

 1. Sign up your account: [Sign up](https://omniedge.io/register)
-2. [Download](https://omniedge.io/download) OmniEdge apps for your platform
+2. [Download](https://omniedge.io/download) OmniEdge apps for your platform: macOS, linux, FreeBSD, iOS, android and more.
 3. Or run the following command if you want to use cli version:
 ```bash
 curl https://omniedge.io/install/omniedge-install.sh | bash